Anthony Kituuka: Education

 Kituuka had his primary and secondary education in Uganda.
 He then entered the Makerere University, Uganda's oldest and largest public university, where he graduated with a bachelor's degree in Statistics and Economics.
 His second degree, an MBA in Oil and Gas, was obtained from Middlesex University, in the United Kingdom.
-He is also a Fellow of the Association of Chartered Certified Accountants, designated by the letters FCCA.
+He is also a fellow of the Association of Chartered Certified Accountants, designated by the letters FCCA.

 He has completed advanced management courses and executive leadership programs from Strathmore Business School, Lagos Business School, IESE Business School, Gordon Institute of Business Science and INSEAD.

 Work experience

-As of November 2022 his work experience went back, over 15 years.
+As of November 2022, Kituuka's work experience went back over 15 years.
 His banking career began at Barclays Bank Uganda (today Absa Bank Uganda Limited), as a corporate relations manager.
 When he left Barclays, he was hired by KCB Bank Uganda, where he spent six years, rising to the position of head of corporate banking.
 He was seconded to the bank's group headquarters in Nairobi, Kenya, where he spent nine months.
 He was then hired in 2014 by Equity Bank Group, as the group executive director, responsible for regional subsidiaries in five African Great Lakes countries.

 Kituuka took over as CEO of Equity Bank Uganda from Samuel Kirubi, who held the position from 2015 to 2022.
 Kirubi was appointed group chief operating officer (Group COO) for the six banking subsidiaries and was relocated to the group's headquarters in Nairobi, Kenya.
 At Equity Bank Uganda, Kituuka is the first Ugandan to hold the position of CEO.